In Part 2 we look at the First, Second, and Third Ward schools (see Part 1).

 Here is the original building in 1921.
 (Photo from Tarrant County College NE, Heritage Room.)

 This Third Ward school building (1910) originally was named for Texas legislator Andrew J. Chambers and began service as a school for white students.
 But in 1931 the Chambers building was designated for African-American students and renamed “East Eighteenth Street Colored School No. K.” In 1936 I. M. Terrell High School, having outgrown the East 13th Street building, moved a few blocks south to the Chambers/No. K building.
 After major additions the 1910 building constitutes a small part of the total facility.
 It is now home of I. M. Terrell Elementary School.

 (When she retired in 1997 Major General Marcelite Jordan Harris, great-granddaughter of I. M. and Marcelite Terrell, was the highest-ranking woman in the U.S. Air Force.)

 By 1907, as this clip shows, the original three wooden schoolhouses of the First, Second, and Third Wards were in bad condition, and the Telegram said a new ward and new school were needed near Jennings and Terrell streets as the population expanded to the south.

 Sure enough, by 1909 Fort Worth had an Eleventh Ward, and the Eleventh Ward/Alexander Hogg School was at that location.
-Alexander Hogg (1830-1911) was Fort Worth’s first superintendent of schools (1882-1905).
+Alexander Hogg (1830-1911) was Fort Worth’s first permanent superintendent of schools, serving sixteen years.
 The Hogg School building, still handsome, now houses apartments.